 Regardless of the OEB's formal introduction of Customer Satisfaction Survey Results customer engagement has always been important to the success of NBHDL, the purpose of which has been to focus on addressing issues of concern raised directly by customers.
-NBHDL is both proactive and reactive in its customer engagement consultations, the majority of which provide helpful insight in to the day to day operations of NBHDL.
+NBHDL is both proactive and reactive in its customer engagement consultations, the majority of which provide helpful insight into the day to day operations of NBHDL.
 Historically NBHDL has relied on direct, day-to-day, real time interactions with customers to inform decision making, to advise of issues important to customers and to address communication and customer service needs.

-For the 2016 filing, NBHDL once again engaged the commonly used UtilityPULSE for the bi-annual formal customer satisfaction survey.
+For the 2018 filing, NBHDL once again engaged the commonly used UtilityPULSE for the bi-annual formal customer satisfaction survey.
 This survey is widely utilized among LDCs in Ontario and the results of the survey contribute to benchmarking scores from electric utility customers across Canada.
 The survey covers a wide range of issues relating to customer satisfaction, service levels, business operations, reliability, conservation, smart meters and smart grid.
 The survey provides information that supports improving customer care at every level of the business.
 In addition to providing NBHDL customer responses to a variety of questions, both provincial and national results were provided to give NBHDL a sense of not only where the company stands in terms of customer perception, but how NBHDL fares across other LDCs in Ontario and across the board in Canada.

 The results of the survey provided a snapshot of performance based on customer responses on 6 categories: Customer Care (Price/Value), Company Image (Corporate Leadership/Stewardship) and Management Operations (Operational Effectiveness/Power Quality & Reliability).
 As the statistic evolved, NBHDL has determined that a percentage (%) result would be more informative, aligned with the other scorecard metrics and provide for easier comparability.
 NBHDL believes one of the key metrics within the UtilityPULSE survey is the 'Customer Experience Performance rating (CEPr) score'.
 This is an effectiveness rating and is affected by many dimensions of service.
 Every touch point with customers on the phone, website or in-person influences what customers think and feel about the organization.
-NBHDL scored 85% on this metric, exceeding the Ontario LDC average of 80% and the National average of 82%.
+NBHDL was able to improve on its 2016 result (85%) and scored 89% on this metric, exceeding the Ontario LDC average of 83% and the National average of 84%.
+Considering the delicate nature of the province's energy portfolio and the public perception thereof, NBHDL takes pride in knowing its customers have had improved perception year over year.
 NBHDL believes that this metric provides an overall picture of customer experience and satisfaction and will use this result for future comparisons until such time as the OEB determines a measure across the industry.
-For comparison purposes with the 2014-2015 scorecard results, NBHDL was once again graded with an overall "A" compared to an Ontario and National average of "B" and "B+" respectively.
+For comparison purposes with the 2014-2015 scorecard results, NBHDL was once again graded with an overall "A" compared to an Ontario and National average of "A" and "B+" respectively.